-> What is the Turtle Beach Elite Atlas like?
+What is using the Turtle Beach Elite Atlas like?

-> This headset is made of a mix of metal and plastic, and while it’s design doesn’t have a lot of flash, little flourishes make it particularly nice to use.The steel suspension band makes adjusting the headset easy.
-The thick plastic hinges can rotate to lay flat, which is pretty uncommon for a gaming headset, but always nice to see.
+This headset is made of a mix of metal and plastic, and while it doesn’t have a lot of flash, little flourishes make it particularly nice to use.The steel suspension band makes adjusting the headset easy.
+The thick plastic hinges can also rotate to lay flat, which is always nice to see.

-> Of course, all that would be moot if the Turtle Beach Elite Atlas wasn’t also comfortable to wear, and it very much is.
+Of course, all that would be moot if the Turtle Beach Elite Atlas wasn’t also comfortable to wear, and it very much is.
 In addition to the suspension band and the solid headphone hinges, the ear pads sit on tilting platforms that further contour to the shape of your head.
 The ear pads themselves feature soft fabric faces and leatherette sides, and combined with everything else make getting a comfortable, secure seal around your ears very easy.
 Velour would still be better for gamers with glasses, but the soft fabric shouldn’t cause too much trouble.

 Actually using the headset was a pretty solid experience.
 It was a little tight initially, and after my first lengthy session with it (a few hours), I definitely felt some discomfort.
 However, after just a few adjustments—and time for the headset pads to break in—I stopped running into issues.